praghav444/AmeriFlux-Meeting-2025-FVS-Tutorial-Wetland/README.md

 This tutorial provides a hands-on introduction to:
 - Theoretical foundation of FVS-based flux partitioning
 - Implementation of FVS in Python
-- Application to AmeriFlux wetland sites
+- Application to a AmeriFlux wetland site
 - Visualization and interpretation of results

 ---